mauer/xmidictrl/docs/configuration.md

-# Configuration of XMidiCtrl
+# Configuration of xmidictrl

-XMidiCtrl uses configuration files in the [TOML](https://toml.io/en/) format.
+xmidictrl uses configuration files in the [TOML](https://toml.io/en/) format.
 I have chosen this format, as it is easy to read and offers comments in the configuration.

 ## TOML Syntax